This post may contain affiliate links.

 The bus dropped us inside the park at a little cafe to grab some coffee before the tour started.

 Our guide was brilliant, he knew his stuff and spoke faultless English.
 He covered all of the main areas with us and explained each one in detail.
 He taught our two children how to call to the forest animals and answered every question.
-He left us at 10.30pm, giving us free time to explore further.
+He left us at 10.30 am, giving us free time to explore further.

-Our group was due to return to Flores at 12:30 pm from the cafe.
+The group was due to return to Flores at 12:30 pm from the cafe.
 We arrived early for a quick breakfast.
 The sunrise bus was about to leave, they had spare seats so we didn’t have to wait.
 There is flexibility with return times, just talk to your guide or driver.

 Transport and tours to Tikal from Flores are frequent and easy to arrange but you can arrange and pay for a reputable tour in advance if your time is limited.
 I recommend GuateGO which can arrange travel to Tikal.

 With GuateGO you can book your transportation to secure your places not just from Flores to Tikal, but also to the main places in Belize (Caye Caulker, Caye Ambergris or San Pedro, San Ignacio, Palencia) and to connect practically every destination in Guatemala (Flores, Lanquin, Antigua, Atitlan).
 Even between countries or airport transfers.

 You can choose what kind of transport you want to use (shuttle, coach, water taxi, luxury bus, private transport or plane) they have all the main transport options on the web site.
 Use this link to find to the best deals for your trip.